-Our Shepherd Lutheran School admits students of any race, color, gender, national and/or ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to all students at the school.
-It does not discriminate on the basis of race, color, gender, national and/or ethnic origin in administration of its educational policies, athletics, and other school administrated programs.
+Our Shepherd Lutheran School admits students of any race, color, gender (as Biblically addressed) national and/or ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to all students at the school.
+It does not discriminate on the basis of race, color, gender (as Biblically addressed) national and/or ethnic origin in administration of its educational policies, athletics, and other school administrated programs.